Xiaomi Robot Vacuum Review

 Accessories & Parts

-The Xiaomi Mi Robot Vacuum is shipped with an extra filter and a mopping insert as well as a charging base, cord and cleaning tool.
+The Xiaomi S5 is shipped with an extra filter and a mopping insert as well as a charging base, cord and cleaning tool.
 When not in use, I keep the Xiaomi robot vacuum on its docking station against a wall.
 You can also buy replacement parts if you need them.

 The Xiaomi smart vacuum works by using a laser to scan its surroundings.
 It maps out a perimeter of the room and then zooms back and forth in a methodical pattern to clean every inch inside that perimeter.